custapp/theme-app/README.md

 The topic has not yet been fully implemented.

 #### Install from a .vsix:
-You can also download from [Releases](https://github.com/custapp/theme-ultima/releases) file .vsix extension...
+You can also download from [Releases](https://github.com/custapp/theme-ultima/releases) file `master` .vsix extension

 Set manually the resolution of the VSCode, packed in a .vsix file.
 Installation from vsix commands.